junxit/us-congress-bills-111/metadata.md

 - 2010-07-19 — Mr. Loebsack moved to suspend the rules and agree to the resolution, as amended.
 - 2010-07-19 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 355 - 16 (Roll no. 449). (text: CR H5681-5682)
 - 2010-07-19 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 355 - 16 (Roll no. 449).(text: CR H5681-5682)
+- 2010-07-20 — Received in the Senate and referred to the Committee on Health, Education, Labor, and Pensions.